itscongguo/Trading-Capture-System/README.md

 ## Contact

-For questions or support, contact the TCS development team.
+For questions or support, contact haoconghe116@gmail.com.